Wondering if your child can benefit from spider therapy for cerebral palsy?

 - Improve balance and coordination

-- Improve flexibility and lengthens muscles to reduce spasticity
+- Improve flexibility and lengthen muscles to reduce spasticity

 - Promote developmental milestones like independent standing and walking